DylanMacnab/weatherornot/features/F-4_Auto-locate.md

 ## Description

-As a user I want the website to remember where I'm located or be able to check my location to automatically lookup the weather for my current location.
+Automatically check user location and search for weather in that area.